 - Or ask the companies, charities etc. to pay – but if they were to help survivors I felt they were giving enough already

-I could give my time – in fact I was getting bored occupying time in between hospital appointments, and was spending hours waiting in Outpatients.
-A lot of organisation could be done on a lap top, etc. whilst hanging around in these places.
+I could give my time – in fact I was getting bored occupying time in between hospital appointments, and spending hours in Outpatients.
+Much coul be done on a lap top, etc. whilst hanging around in these places.

 Then I went to Macmillan.